jnirschl/mito_hcm/README.md

 ==============================

 ## Project goals
-U-Python scripts for training and applying U-Net to segment mitochondria in transmission electron microscopy images of cardiac tissue
+Python scripts for training and applying U-Net to segment mitochondria in transmission electron microscopy images of cardiac tissue

 ## Contents
 * [License and Citation](#license-and-citation)